How to Use Appreciative Inquiry Questions to Uplift Companies

 - Where can this project take our company or team?

-- What mindset will make it possible for us to achieve our plan?
+- What mindset will help us achieve our plan?

 - What will your success in this project mean for the team?